motiwieder/browse-products/README.md

    ```bash
    npm install
    ```
-3. Rename `.env.example` to `.env.local` and add your actual API key or credentials.
+3. Rename `.env.local.example` to `.env.local` and add your actual API key or credentials.

 4. Run the development server: